sravanibandari/GVSU-CIS641-Slytherin/docs/proposal-template.md

 # Anticipated Technologies

-- ReactJS,HTML,CSS,Bootstrap - Frontend
+- HTML,CSS,Bootstrap - Frontend
-- Database - SQL Server
+- MySQL - Database
-- C# .Net - Backend
+- Java,JDBC - Backend

 # Method/Approach
 We are planning to use agile model for our project.